dsbowen/Hemlock/docs_md/setup/linux.md

 # Linux setup

-These instructions are based on the Ubuntu distribution of WSL.
+These instructions were written for Ubuntu 20.04.

 ## Python3 and pip3